spacevini8/hackapet/pets/almanzo/README.md

 Press the down key to begin

 When you reach a 100 points, it's kinda like the next level and you go deeper into the ocean.
-The clock restarts and you have a minute to get up to 350 points.
+You have to reach 300 points

 NOTE - This is a simple game that I have made.
 I have never done pixel art, nor made a game in python.
 Overall, I am pretty proud of myself.
 It doesn't look very pretty, nor any good, however the experience has taught me .
 I honestly have to thank my friends for being motivational supporters, because honestly I have really bad commitment issues.

 I hope to make the game even better.
 This is my messy first make of a game, but it could be something better.
-- What does the user do?
-    - Control left and right buttons when travelling down to reach fish
-    - gain powerups —> activate with pressing the up button (fish is worth double the light)
-    - press certain buttons to create different sounds
-    - Home page —> home for creature
-    - Use of LEDs to communicate progress/levels

 After recieveing the hardware, I want to create a 3D printed shell case.